-UI: For more Program information visit our EV Programs for Your Home site to access a fillable PDF application for you to download, fill out, and collect relevant documents listed below.
-You can then submit the application and relevant documents to HomeEV@uinet.com.
+UI: For more Program information visit our EV Programs for Your Home site to access the .pdf application.
+You can then submit the application and relevant documents to UI-Applications@ev.energy.

 In the application, there are clear steps to follow, terms and conditions for the Program that you must accept, and guidance on how to activate your device.
 Along the way you will need a few items: